 Mark Copelovitch

-Copelovitch studies the political economy of international trade, money, and finance and the politics of international organizations, including the EU and the International Monetary Fund.
-He is the author of Banks on the Brink: Global Capital, Securities Markets, and the Political Roots of Financial Crises (with David Andrew Singer, Cambridge University Press, 2020) and The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), along with articles in leading political science journals such as the American Journal of Political Science, International Organization, International Studies Quarterly, Journal of European Public Policy, Journal of Politics, and Comparative Political Studies.
+Professor Mark Copelovitch studies the political economy of international trade, money, and finance and the politics of international organizations, including the EU and the International Monetary Fund.
+He is the author of Banks on the Brink: Global Capital, Securities Markets, and the Political Roots of Financial Crises (with David Andrew Singer, Cambridge University Press, 2020) and The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010).
+Along with that, his articles have been published in leading political science journals, including the American Journal of Political Science, International Organization, International Studies Quarterly, Journal of European Public Policy, Journal of Politics, and Comparative Political Studies.

 For further information, please consult the Chair website and Professor Copelovitch’s personal webpage at: https://www.markcopelovitch.com/

-Copelovitch named Jean Monnet Chair in the European Union and the Global Economy
+Professor Mark Copelovitch is named Jean Monnet Chair in the European Union and the Global Economy

 “I am honored to receive this recognition from the European Union and delighted to continue the Jean Monnet Chair legacy at UW-Madison,” said Copelovitch.
 “The Jean Monnet Chair in the EU and the Global Economy comes at a crucial time, with both the EU and the global economy facing serious challenges, including the war in Ukraine, high inflation, authoritarian threats to democracy, climate change, and the rise of China.
 I look forward to involving my students and colleagues in exploring all aspects of these challenges and issues.”